-Any Sample may be subject to further analysis by the IOC at any time before both the A and B Sample analytical results (or A Sample results where B Sample analysis has been waived or will not be performed) have been notified by the IOC to the Athlete as the asserted basis for an Article 2.1 anti-doping rule violation.
+Any Sample may be subject to further analysis by the ITA at any time before both the A and B Sample analytical results (or A Sample results where B Sample analysis has been waived or will not be performed) have been notified by the ITA to the Athlete as the asserted basis for an Article 2.1 anti-doping rule violation.

-All Samples may be stored and may be subject to further analyses at any time for the purpose of Article 6.2 by either the IOC or WADA.
+All Samples may be stored and may be subject to further analyses at any time for the purpose of Article 6.2 by the IOC, the ITA or WADA.
 Such further analysis of Samples shall conform with the requirements of the International Standard for Laboratories applicable at the time of the further analysis.

-ARTICLE 7 RESULTS MANAGEMENT
+ARTICLE 7 - RESULTS MANAGEMENT